 Complex codes written manually can have a lot of errors.
 According to Steve McConnell’s book, ‘Code Complete’, per 1000 lines of delivered codes has an average of 15-50 errors.
 These errors lead to bugs and debugging becomes important as these harmless-looking errors and bugs don’t just affect the functionality of the software but also lead to security breaches.
 Ultimately, the time, effort, and people involved in this consuming task cost a lot of money.
 75% of the allocated budget is spent on debugging and testing the software solely.

 A great replacement and solution to this problem is the use of No-Code development.
 No-code platforms have visual tools that work as building blocks and allow you to develop your own software and applications without writing even a single line of code.
 These building blocks are already tested and the potential security issues have been taken care of.
 Absolutely no written codes lead to few errors and about 600x fewer bugs.
 The few bugs that arise are also debugged faster and easier than in coded applications, making the whole process faster and economically efficient.

-Traditional coding demands a lot of attention to the details.
-Writing and testing the codes, checking for errors, and debugging require an eye for detail.
-However, while working so closely with the details sometimes becomes an obstacle towards seeing the bigger picture.
+Traditional coding demands a lot of attention to detail.
+Writing and testing the codes, checking for errors, and debugging requires an eye for detail.
+However, working so closely with the details sometimes becomes an obstacle towards seeing the bigger picture.
 The developers might forget about focusing more on meeting the requirements of the software and lose sight of the application in general.